 I will begin by taking a look at the chosen Labour politicians.
 Out of the 10 on Miller’s list, only 3 (Jo Stevens, Andy Slaughter and Rupa Huq) voted in favour of the Lib Dem amendment to the Article 50 bill to have a referendum on the final Brexit deal – despite 19 Labour MPs having done so.
 That means that 70% of the Labour MPs that Miller supported decided not to ‘fight for a real choice on the final deal’.

-As well as this, the list is also inconsistent with Millar’s criteria of being ‘opposed to an extreme Brexit.’
-49 Labour MPs decided to back Chuka Umunna in trying to stay in the Single Market and Customs Union, but 4 of the 10 Labour MPs that Millar raised money for didn’t.
+As well as this, the list is also inconsistent with Miller’s criteria of being ‘opposed to an extreme Brexit.’
+49 Labour MPs decided to back Chuka Umunna in trying to stay in the Single Market and Customs Union, but 4 of the 10 Labour MPs that Miller raised money for didn’t.

 That is to say that Kevin Brennan, Clive Lewis, Gareth Thomas and Fabian Hamilton failed to support letting the people have the final say on the deal and failed to oppose May’s hard Brexit option.

-I hope that Millar decides to change which politicians she supports in the future, when opposing the Brexit chosen by Corbyn and May will become ever more important.
+I hope that Miller decides to change which politicians she supports in the future, when opposing the Brexit chosen by Corbyn and May will become ever more important.